Coming Soon 👀 At the beginning of April, you’ll be

 Hmm…Some people find numbers interesting.
 Consider the story about Ramanujan and the cab number.
 I don’t believe the premise implies that all people are interested in “interesting” numbers.
 More to the point it doesn’t say so.

-mbrilliant Premium Member over 1 year ago
+mbrilliant Premium Member almost 2 years ago

 That was evil.
 The proof is of course fallacious.
 The evil part is that it blurs the distinction—which everyone should be aware of—between a set and its elements.
 The elements are interesting even if the set is not.